Tech Employees Guide to Cash Acquisition Tax Implications

 If you have shares that you’ve held for more than five years, these may qualify for certain tax exclusions.

-It’s something you have to be careful about, because you do actually have to claim these exclusions when you file your taxes.
-Otherwise, they’ll be taxed as long-term capital gains, and you’ll overpay on your taxes.
+But you must claim these exclusions when you file… otherwise, they’ll be taxed as long-term capital gains, and you’ll miss out on the benefit.

 Long Term Capital Gains: A Lower Tax Rate Than Ordinary Income